 - Know the UO policy and support resources that surround their teaching; know the UO policy and support resources relevant to their students.

-A crucial second meaning of research-led is that it’s informed by what we know about how students learn: actively, in contexts of high challenge and support, through collaborative work across differences of identity and viewpoint in response to frequent feedback, and with deliberate reflection on and integration of ideas across contexts.
+A crucial second meaning of research-led is that it’s evidence-based or informed by what we know about how students learn: actively, in contexts of high challenge and support, through collaborative work across differences of identity and viewpoint in response to frequent feedback, and with deliberate reflection on and integration of ideas across contexts.

 - Communicate compelling goals for student learning and design courses tightly aligned with those goals (backward design).

 - Clearly convey the purpose, process for completion, and criteria for evaluation of class assignments before students begin work (transparency).

 - Build occasions for student reflection about their own learning processes, challenges, and growth (metacognition).